CiaraLoughrey-scientist/barseq-Leishmania-2025/README.md

 IVIS contains the IVIS ex vivo imaging for the secondary infection tissue burdens, covered in Figure 6 and Extended Data Figure 8.

 Simulation contains the MATLAB simulation output datasets, covered in Figure 1.

-Validation contains the previously published datasets from Hotinger et al, Hullahalli et al and Lebrun-Corbin et al, discussed in the Validation section of Methods and covered in Supplementary Figures 4-6.

 ### References